top of page

 Many people find online depression counselling flexible and accessible, allowing them to attend sessions from home while still experiencing a meaningful therapeutic connection.

-Depression counselling in Dublin 12
+In-person Depression Counselling in Dublin 12

 Macánta Psychotherapy offers depression counselling in Dublin 12 in a private and confidential setting at Walkinstown Greenhills Resource Centre.